Transfer to/from - London Heathrow airport (LHR)

 Journey time: Approximately 30 minutes

-Fare: Adult Single - £1.65 (Contactless or Oyster cards only, cash not accepted)
+Fare: Adult single - £1.75 (Contactless or Oyster cards only, no cash accepted)

 Heathrow to Guildford

-The RailAir service between Heathrow and Guildford operates hourly with a journey time of 45 minutes.
+The RailAir service between Heathrow and Guildford operates hourly with a journey time of around 1 hour.

 Heathrow to Oxford